rsofia/Match-3-Linker/README.md

 Easy to create and modify levels.
 -------------
 Using ScriptableObjects, you can have a board of any size by simply modifying the GridSize variable for rows and columns.
-You can also insert the type of tile in the array, which for the moment can be either Playabler or Obstacle (the obstacle is like a tile, but you can't merge it).
+You can also insert the type of tile in the array, which for the moment can be either Playable or Obstacle (the obstacle is like a tile, but you can't merge it).
 Each level can also have different types of tiles, and a different obstacle.
 Just assign the prefab to the corresponding slot.